penguintutor/robot-arm/README.md

 ## Install for other Linux distributions

-The instructions are provided for Linux only.
-The application has not been tested on other operating systems and is unlikely to be until much later in the development.
-The program uses Python which is currently available in two main versions: version 2.* and version 3.* (referred to as Python 2 and Python 3).
-I normally create new projects for Python 3 however depending upon the actual distribution at the moment the install for Python 3 can be significantly harder.
-Therefore instructions for Python 2 are provided first.

-The pre-requisites for the applicaiton are: pygame, libusb and pyusb, but these then also have their own dependancies (particularly pygame for Python 3).
+The pre-requisites for the application are: pygame, libusb and pyusb, but these then also have their own dependancies (particularly pygame for Python 3).

 These instructions are for Debian (or Ubuntu) based distributions the commands may be different for other distributions.

-The first two can be installed using (this does not setup pygame for Python 3 though).
+The first two can be installed using (this does not setup pygame for Python 3 though only Python 2).

 sudo apt-get install python-pygame libusb-1.0-0